-- PMI® still treats Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two.
-PMBOK® version 6 will have some added material on how the various sections of PMBOK® might be applied in an Agile environment but that also doesn’t go far enough in my opinion.
-The whole idea of PMBOK® is not very compatible with an Agile approach.
+PMI® still treats Agile and traditional plan-driven project management as separate and independent domains of knowledge with little or no integration between the two.
+PMBOK® version 6 has added material on how the various sections of PMBOK® might be applied in an Agile environment but that also doesn’t go far enough in my opinion.

 Much of the training that is available to project managers today on Agile only addresses the basics of Agile and Scrum.

 - You have to understand the principles behind Agile and Scrum at a much deeper level to understand how to successfully adapt those approaches to different kinds of projects.

 - You can’t just do Agile and Scrum mechanically.

 Project Management certainly isn’t obsolete but the “handwriting is on the wall” that change is definitely needed for the profession to continue to grow and thrive.